Skip to main content

 Depending on your age, your gynecologist may recommend a vaccine for HPV, as it’s the cause of most cervical cancer cases.

-Additionally, Dr. Axmann and Dr. Whitaker counsel you on how to prevent certain cancers.
-They may discuss the need for regular Pap smears, guidelines for safe sex, and how eating an antioxidant-rich diet and engaging in regular exercise can reduce your risk of gynecologic cancer.
+Additionally, Dr. Axmann counsels you on how to prevent certain cancers.
+She may discuss the need for regular Pap smears, guidelines for safe sex, and how eating an antioxidant-rich diet and engaging in regular exercise can reduce your risk of gynecologic cancer.

 If you’re at risk of developing gynecologic cancer, consult with the professional team at Axmann & Whitaker Gynecologic Associates that has over 50 years combined experience.
 Call or book online today to schedule your appointment.